pozdnyavladimer-jpg/geometric-state-navigator/STATE_MODEL.md

 ---

+## Example State

+Example:

+V = [0.2, 0.3, 0.2, 0.15, 0.1, 0.05]

+Interpretation:
+- moderate pressure
+- strong flow
+- stable structure
+- partial balance
+- weak constraint
+- low transition readiness

+This state indicates a system that is active but not fully stable.
 ## Executive Summary

 The Geometry-Guided State Navigation Layer (GSL) represents behavior as a field distributed over multiple nodes (currently 19 in a 3D topology).